Juhoedvard/Albumproject/README.md

 ## Description:

 I made this project to learn about django and redux-toolkit.
 Project frontend side was made with typescript and server with python.
 Project is simple site where you can put your albums so others can view them.
-Project has still some things to fix, example updating more than 3 photos at time to S3 bucket and some routing fixes.
+Project has still some problems to fix, example updating more than 3 photos at time to S3 bucket and some routing fixes.
 I used following frameworks to create project:

 ### Server: